Pregnancy Weight Gain: Why You Gain More Than What Baby Weighs

 - Amniotic fluid — 7 lbs.

 As you can see, all of these factors play a role in how much weight you will gain.
 There’s a lot that changes in a woman’s body during pregnancy, and all of these things add up to be a total of 30 pounds!
 That’s a minimum of 30 lbs. right there, and this doesn’t take into account other factors like if you pack on extra nutrient stores or if your baby weighs more than 7 ½ lbs.
-There are so many different reasons the body needs to gain weight during pregnancy, so I hope this chart shows you exactly where some of that weight is distributed to.
+There are so many different reasons the body needs to gain weight during pregnancy.
+I hope this chart shows you exactly where some of that weight is distributed to.

 If you are pregnant and feeling down about how much weight you have put on, remember why your body is putting on weight.
 Try to change your perspective a little bit and realize that so long as you are eating healthy and moving your body as much as is comfortable, you are doing what you need to do to support a healthy pregnancy.
 The weight will come off, so don’t beat yourself up!
-For now, try to enjoy your pregnancy, take great care of yourself, remember why you are gaining weight, and remember that the end result will outshine anything when you look back at your pregnancy.
+For now, try to enjoy your pregnancy, take great care of yourself, and remember why you are gaining weight.
+Also remember that the end result will outshine anything when you look back at your pregnancy.